Trust us – these are the 8 best curling wands for thick hair in that create lasting and effortlessly bouncy results

 Reviewed by: Amelia Yeomans

-Many are sceptical about the performance of budget-friendly hair tools, but Remington's PROluxe You Adaptive Wand really impressed me throughout the testing process.
-The tool itself was easy to use and I found the wider barrel was perfect for quickly creating effortless curls on long hairstyles.
-As for results, these curls lasted incredibly well without the need for any hairspray or hair styling products.
-Two days after styling, my curls were still there, albeit looser, thus proving the results hold up in thick hair.
+Some people are sceptical of budget-friendly hair tools, but Remington's PROluxe You Adaptive Wand really impressed me throughout the testing process.
+The tool itself was easy to use and I found the wider barrel ideal for quickly creating effortless curls on long hairstyles.
+Then, when it came to the results, my curls lasted incredibly well – even without hairspray or hair styling products.
+Two days after styling, my curls were still there, albeit looser, but proving the results hold up in thick hair.

-Despite boasting a more affordable price tag, this curling wand's clever StyleAdapt technology is a unique touch for those prioritising the health of their hair – although, I would have quite happily set the temperature myself, too.
-If you’re struggling to curl your hair with the desired outcome, or you’re unsure of what’s needed for your hair type, this tool is a great option.
+Despite its more affordable price tag, coming in way under £50 this curling wand's clever StyleAdapt technology is a unique touch for those whose priority is to preserve the health of their hair – although I would have happily set the temperature myself, too.
+But if you struggle to curl your hair with the desired outcome, or you’re unsure of what’s needed for your hair type, this tool is a great option.

 Best automatic curling wand